raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/3. Spring Boot/7. @SpringBootApplication annotation/README.md

 In this example:

-- The MySpringBootApplication class is annotated with @SpringBootApplication, making it the entry point for the Spring Boot application.
+- The `MySpringBootApplication` class is annotated with `@SpringBootApplication`, making it the entry point for the Spring Boot application.
-- The SpringApplication.run() method launches the Spring Boot application.
+- The `SpringApplication.run()` method launches the Spring Boot application.

-### Breakdown of the Combined Annotations
+## Breakdown of the Combined Annotations

-1. @Configuration
+1. `@Configuration`

    - Declares the class as a source of bean definitions for the Application Context.
    - Allows you to define beans using `@Bean` methods.

-2. @EnableAutoConfiguration
+2. `@EnableAutoConfiguration`

    - Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
    - Automatically configures your Spring application based on the dependencies declared in your `pom.xml` or `build.gradle`.
-   - For example, if you have spring-boot-starter-web in your classpath, this annotation will configure components like a DispatcherServlet automatically.
+   - For example, if you have `spring-boot-starter-web` in your classpath, this annotation will configure components like a `DispatcherServlet` automatically.

-3. @ComponentScan
+3. `@ComponentScan`

-   - Automatically scans the package of the annotated class and its sub-packages for Spring components (like @Controller, @Service, @Repository, etc.) and registers them as beans in the application context.
+   - Automatically scans the package of the annotated class and its sub-packages for Spring components (like `@Controller`, `@Service`, `@Repository`, etc.) and registers them as beans in the application context.

 ## Customizing @SpringBootApplication

 ### Excluding Auto-Configuration Classes

-If you need to exclude certain auto-configuration classes, you can customize the @SpringBootApplication annotation:
+If you need to exclude certain auto-configuration classes, you can customize the `@SpringBootApplication` annotation:

 ```java
 import org.springframework.boot.autoconfigure.SpringBootApplication;